 The user chooses Install Later when notified of the update.

-After the user enters their passcode, a one-time unlock token is generated and can remain valid in Secure Enclave for up to 8 hours.
+After the user enters their passcode, a one-time unlock token is generated and can remain valid in Secure Enclave for up to eight hours.
 If the update hasn’t yet occurred, this one-time unlock token is destroyed on every lock and re-created on every subsequent unlock.
-Each unlock restarts the 8 hour window.
-After 8 hours a policy timer invalidates the one-time unlock token.
+Each unlock restarts the 8-hour window.
+After eight hours a policy timer invalidates the one-time unlock token.

 iCloud Backup keybag